-How to Avoid Distractions When You're Working Remotely
+How Do You Avoid Distractions When Working From Home?

 The luxury of working from anywhere, the flexibility of setting your own hours, and the freedom of choosing how you work — these are just a handful of the benefits that go hand-in-hand with working remotely.
 But, as with all good things, there is a flipside to this equation.
 With freedom and flexibility comes the chance to become easily distracted.
 Hey, we’re not judging.
 It can be hard to stay on task when you’re traveling the world and making the most of your life on a daily basis.
 The good news is, we’ve got some tips to keep you on track not only in your personal life, but in your work life as well.

 The types of distractions you face are going to be dependent on the type of person you are.

 Some of us fall victim to internet holes while surfing the web and waste hours tracking down the latest fad to hit the net.
 Some of us can’t help but to start our day with a run that quickly leads to a breakfast that in turn has us meeting up with a friend at the mall for lunch.
 While these distractions are all well and good when you’ve got the time, they’re not the most useful when it comes to productivity during the work week.

 These six tips will help you stay on track when there’s work to be done.
 And guess what?
 The sooner you can stop beating around the bush and complete what needs to be done, the more time you have to enjoy the other aspects of your life.
 Not to mention, work seems to become infinitely more enjoyable when you’re prioritizing it in a healthy way as opposed to avoiding it throughout your day.

 #1 - For the Social: Join a coworking space

 We get it, you’re social.
 You have a lot of friends.
 Unexpected visits are a common thing.
 That’s wonderful — just not for working.
 It’s OK to be surrounded by people while you work, but unless those other people are working too, they’re probably going to distract you.